Positionality Statement

 As a researcher and educator, social justice lies at the heart of the work I choose to do.
 It informs my study designs, methodologies and interpretation of the data.
 The importance of pursuing social justice also influences what I emphasize when teaching and speaking publicly.

 My research experience is in examining how the White cis-heteronormative patriarchy of American culture has shaped individual responses to, and experiences of, sexual- and gender-based violence.
-In studying campus culture and safety, the effectiveness of violence prevention programs, victim help-seeking and the incongruencies of victim blaming behavior, I often find wide gaps between what a person says they believe, how they act, and how they justify how they and others act.
-I believe many of these contradictions have roots in the various internalized gender, sexual and racial norms and roles of American culture.
+In studying identity-based violence, the effectiveness of violence prevention programs, victim help-seeking and the incongruencies of victim blaming behavior, I often find wide gaps between what a person says they believe, how they act, and how they justify how they and others act.
+I believe many of these contradictions have roots in the various internalized gender, sexual and racial norms of American culture.

 I acknowledge that my Whiteness and education affords me privileges that others do not equally benefit from, and I seek to address this inequity in praxis as well as development of theory.
 On a personal note, as a woman, I have experienced sexual violence and gender-based discrimination directly, in education, the workforce, and in private life.